 - Disabling injuries

-There are numerous jurisdictions that apply this rule.
+Numerous jurisdictions apply this rule.
 If you were injured in a state that follows a serious injury threshold, our experienced Maryland car accident lawyers can help determine if your injury will qualify.

 Monetary Thresholds to Sue Other Drivers